 - Prepare for and take the MCAT if you have not already taken the test or need to retake.
 Take the MCAT in the spring if possible, but no later than early summer in order to have scores submitted to the schools early in the cycle.

-- Request copies of your transcripts and check to ensure that there are no errors on them.
+- Request copies of your official transcripts from every college or university you have attended and check to ensure that there are no errors on them.

-- AMCAS application is available online in May for applicants to begin filling out, but cannot be submitted until early June.
+- The AMCAS application is available online in May for applicants to begin filling out but cannot be submitted until early June.

 - TMDSAS opens in early May.

 - Take/retake the MCAT if needed.

 - Complete supplemental (secondary) applications.
 Some will come within days of submitting the primary application, others will take months.
 Return these to the schools within one to two weeks of receiving.